Yaseen-Nasr/DesignPatterns/README.md

 3-Strategy Patter

-4-Factory Patterns n (handilling Null Object)
+4-Simple Factory Patterns n (handilling Null Object)

  Apply simple factory pattern in `SalesSystem` project when create new instance of `ICustomerDiscountStrategy` to centralizetion creation instance with in `CustomerDiscountStrategyFactory` and handling null object excebtion  by return the default instance of `NewCustomerDiscountStrategy`,